badjeff/zmk-input-behavior-listener/README.md

 # Inpuut Behavior Listener x Auto Toggle Mouse Key Layer

-This module added behavior bindings to input config of input subsystem for ZMK.
+This module add behaviors to input config of input subsystem for ZMK.

 ## What it does

-The module make a clone version of original input_listener.c, modified to allow a config being only enabled on specific layers.
-Also, allow to add behavior bindings per config.
-A simple input behavior 'auto toggle layer' is presented, it shows in practical case of auto toggle 'mouse key layer' while input events arriving from device and then switch off after a dedicated period.
+The module fork a version of `input_listener.c` as new compatible `zmk,input-behavior-listener` to intercept input events.
+Make input events being only enabling on specific `layers`.
+Also, adding `evt-type` and behavior `bindings` for pre-processing similar to conventional behavior mechanism.
+An input behavior `zmk,input-behavior-tog-layer` is presented, to show a practical user case of auto-toggle 'mouse key layer'.
+It would be triggered via `behavior_driver_api->binding_pressed()`, on input event raised and then switch off on idle after `time-to-live-ms`.

 ## Installation